 Medical Malpractice- Wilson’s Disease- failure to diagnose Wilson’s Disease; $1 Million

-The plaintiff, a 20 year-old female college student, developed a rash on her back, prompting a consultation with a dermatologist who prescribed the prescription drug Minocycline.
+The plaintiff, a 20-year-old female college student, developed a rash on her back, prompting consultation with a dermatologist who prescribed the prescription drug Minocycline.
 Shortly thereafter, the plaintiff began to experience pedal edema and diarrhea.
 Lab tests revealed abnormal liver function and the plaintiff was referred to the defendant gastroenterologist for further evaluation.